-- Cost Accounting.
-S. Principles and methods of accounting for manufacturing and operating costs, with emphasis on analysis and reporting to management to facilitate planning, control, and decision-making.
-Prerequisite: 212.
-Mr. J. Mellema. - 313 Business Organization and Management.
+- 350 Law in Business.
+F and S. An introduction to American business law: origins, development, legal institutions, and processes.
+The legal environment of business; Uniform Commercial Code and case law of business transactions; other topics selected from agency, property, partnership, corporation, regulatory, and administrative law.
+(Previously 309) Mr. D. Buter, Mr. T. Waalkes. - 360 Business Organization and Management.
 F and S. A study of the principles and problems of organizing and managing the firm, with emphasis on organization goals, structure, and the effective use of human resources.
-Prerequisite: 151.
 Not open to freshmen.
-Mr. D. House, Mrs. S. Roels. - Personnel Management.
+(Previously 313) Mr. D. House, Mrs. S. Roels. - 365 Personnel Management.
 F and S. A study of the principles and problems involved in personnel management in an organization, including recruitment, selection, training, evaluation, motivation, compensation, human resource planning, career development, and collective bargaining.
-Prerequisite: 313 or permission of the instructor.
-Mr. D. House. - Financial Principles.
+Prerequisite: 360 or permission of the instructor.
+(Previously 314) Mr. D. House. - 370 Financial Principles.
 F and S. A study of the principles and problems of the financial management of the firm, including such topics as stock and bond valuation, working capital management, cost of capital and capital budgeting, capital structure, and dividend policy.
-Prerequisite: 207.
-Mr. J. Mellema, Mr. D. Rietberg. - 317 Financial Instruments and Markets.
-S. An extension of 316 into topics such as leasing, mergers, and multinational finance; application of the theory of finance to investment instruments, including stocks, bonds, options, futures markets, and commodities, and to financial markets and institutions, including investment companies and the stock exchanges.
-Prerequisite: 316.
-Mr. D. Rietberg. - Marketing.
+Prerequisites: 151 or 221 and 201.
+(Previously 316) Mr. J. Mellema, Mr. D. Rietberg. - 371 Financial Instruments and Markets.
+S. An extension of 370 into topics such as leasing, mergers, and multinational finance; application of the theory of finance to investment instruments, including stocks, bonds, options, futures markets, and commodities, and to financial markets and institutions, including investment companies and the stock exchanges.
+Prerequisite: 370.
+(Previously 317) Mr. D. Rietberg. - 380 Marketing.
 F and S. A study of the principles and problems involved in the optimal administration of the marketing function in the firm, including production and promotional policy, price determination, and distribution channels.
-Prerequisite: 151.
+Prerequisite: 151 or 221.
 Not open to freshmen.
-Mr. D. House, Mr. D. Rietberg, Mrs. S. Roels.
+(Previously